unChaz/sci-fi-5e/srd/classes/ranger.md

 #### Techcasting

-By the time you reach 2nd level, you have learned to use the magical essence of nature to cast spells, much as a druid does.
+By the time you reach 2nd level, you have learned to use the tek essence of nature to cast spells, much as a druid does.
 See chapter 10 for the general rules of Techcasting and chapter 11 for the ranger spell list.

 ##### Spell Slots